The financial responsibility of raising a child or children is the joint responsibility of both parents.

-To modify your California child support payment, you’ll first need to file a motion with the court.
+To modify your California child support payment, you’ll need to file a motion with the court.
 This can be done without the other parent’s consent because this is an independent action that could change the number of monthly payments you’re expected to make.

 Talk to Skilled Attorneys at the Alkam Law Offices for More Information

-It is important that you understand child support laws before agreeing to pay for child support or petitioning the court for modifications.
+You must understand child support laws before agreeing to pay for child support or petitioning the court for modifications.